lazzalazza/org-footnote-assistant/README.md

    with `org-goto-previous-reference-advice`.
 This advice ensures that if the current buffer is the "*footnote-editor*" buffer, the focus is switched to the base buffer where the original footnote reference was found.

+6. **Eeasier Footnote Deletion:** To delete a footnote, you can use the `org-footnote-assistant-delete-footnote` function.
+By default, this function prompts for confirmation before deleting the footnote.
+However, you can customize this behavior by setting the variable `org-footnote-assistant-ask-before-delete` to nil in your Emacs configuration file.

 In summary, "org-footnote-assistant" provides convenient keybindings for navigating between footnote references, displaying the definitions in an